 At the city level the CDP is conceptualized to transform the area within the SDA from single nucleus (core area of Sambalpur) to multi nuclei i.e.

-Sambalpur as
+Sambalpur as Administrative and Business hub

-Burla as

-Burla as
+Burla as Education and Sports Center

-Hirakud as

-Tourism and Recreational area
+Hirakud as Tourism and Recreational area

-Prosperous agricultural activity
+67 Villages Prosperous agricultural activity area

-area

 Following proposals need consideration.